duuusha/HelloWorld/Consoles.md

 ## <a name="encoding"/>Configure Output Encoding

 IntelliJ IDEA creates project files using encoding settings specified in the [File Encodings](https://www.jetbrains.com/help/idea/file-encodings.html) of the **Settings** dialog.
 Output in consoles also uses these encoding settings.
-If necessary, IntelliJ IDEA can process the console output using custom encoding settings.
+If necessary, IntelliJ IDEA can process console output using custom encoding settings.
 Perform the following steps to process UTF-8 encoded text properly (Windows and Linux):
 * Invoke the **Help** menu and select **Edit Custom VM Options...**
 * Click **Yes** to create a file containing custom JVM options (if this file not yet created).
 * Add the following line to the end of the file and save it: